ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-02-12-easy-peasy_deep_learning_one_and_a_half.md

   <figcaption>This is what my randomly initialized network outputs, but viewed as RGB images.</figcaption>
 </figure>

 I think it's important to recall here the fact that [Keras Dense layer](https://keras.io/layers/core/#dense) is a fully connected one.
-Consequently, each pixel in the image labeled *First Layer* receives inputs from **ALL** pixels at the original image (the individual pixels are multiplied by a *weight*, summed, added a *bias* and have to pass through the *activation function*) such situation also applies to the *Second Layer* in relation to the *First Layer* and, finally, to the last layer (our classifier) at the end.
+Consequently, each [pixel](https://en.wikipedia.org/wiki/Pixel) in the image labeled *First Layer* receives inputs from **ALL** pixels in the original image (the individual pixels are multiplied by a *weight*, summed, added a *bias* and have to pass through the *activation function*) such situation also applies to the *Second Layer* in relation to the *First Layer* and, finally, to the last layer (our classifier) at the end.
 The operation used here to transform two input matrices (represented by pixel values and weights) into a scalar value (the number added to the bias before passing through the activation function) has a fancy name: [*dot product*](https://en.wikipedia.org/wiki/Dot_product).
 This will be useful in the future...:grimacing:.

 Last, but not least: can you see patterns for dogs or cats in the First or Second Layers?
 I can't :satisfied:.